simgeafsin/Erasmus-Eligibility-Level-Checker/README.md

 # Erasmus Eligibility & Level Checker 🇪🇺✈️

-This is a decision-making application developed as part of my second day (**May 4th**) in the C# intensive learning marathon.
-It demonstrates the use of control flow and conditional logic in C#.

 ## 📌 Project Overview
 The application simulates an Erasmus application system.
 It manages user information and directs the user to different modules based on their selection using advanced decision structures.